 During this first appointment, an initial report is made on:

-- The progress and development of the tasks entrusted to the apprentice
+- Progress and development of the tasks entrusted to the apprentice

-- The main difficulties encountered and solutions to be implemented
+- Main difficulties encountered and solutions to be implemented

 Before the end of the apprenticeship (towards the end of June), a second report, containing the same criteria, will be required.
 It will enable the University tutor, in-company tutor, and apprentice to take stock of the work done within the host company.